citsystems/jsify/README.md

 ## Documentation

-For detailed documentation and more advanced usage, please refer to the [official documentation](https://github.com/yourusername/jsify).
+For detailed documentation and more advanced usage, please refer to the [official documentation](https://citsystems.github.io/jsify/).

-## Contributing

-Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) before making any contributions.

 ## License